Things to Know Before Attending Cosmetology School

 Career options and tips

 Getting your cosmetology degree, certificate, or license opens you up to all sorts of great career opportunities!
 You can become an employee at a number of different types of businesses, like hotels, spas, salons, cruise companies, and resorts.
 Many salons also offer “rental chairs,” where you build up a loyal clientele base and get recognized in your practice.
 Make-up artists, hair stylists, and skincare professionals are also in high demand in the creative industry - including film, theater, and television!Planning for your future can be overwhelming, but we are here to help!
-Text #Jobs to 33-55-77 and one of our jobs counselors will help you with any questions or support you need!
+Text #Jobs to 33-55-77 and one of our jobs counselors will help you with any questions or support you need.
+If you're using a mobile device, click here to have the text message set up for you!